-The historians cannot establish when betting began but we know it has been part of sport for thousands of years.
+Historians cannot establish when betting began but we know it has been part of sport for thousands of years.

 Image 1: Famous prizefighter John Hine| Lithograph by Currier and Ives 1860

 Image 2: The cock fight.
-William Hogarth was the first artist to depict such scenes in early victorian society.
+William Hogarth was the first artist to depict such scenes in early Victorian society.
 Etching, c.
 1845

 Many of the sports had a brutal element to them which helped whip emotions up to a frenzy.
 Fortunately, sports of this nature were gradually eliminated as attitudes in the middle nineteenth century became less tolerant towards such barbarous recreation.